delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 [::selection]: https://developer.mozilla.org/en-US/docs/Web/CSS/::selection
 [::target-text]: https://developer.mozilla.org/en-US/docs/Web/CSS/::target-text

+Chromium 107 includes ::spelling-error and ::grammar-error as an experimental feature.
+You can enable these features at

+> chrome://flags/#enable-experimental-web-platform-features

+^ FIXME check version

 ## How do I use them?

 While you can write rules for highlight pseudos that target all elements, as was commonly done for pre-standard ::selection, selecting specific elements can be more powerful, allowing descendants to cleanly override highlight styles.